 And, here is another way to do it.
 Join an online club!

-Registration for Techie Homeschool Club opens today, March 1 and ends March 9.
+Registration for Techie Homeschool Club opens today, Feb.
+28 and ends March 8 when the club officially starts!

 There are two options: the popular Photography Club, plus the newer Graphic Design Club.
 Or, join both!